facelessg00n/cctvTools/passwordRecovery/passwordDump.md

 After Minicom has been started you should verify serttings to ensure it is utilising the correct serial port.

- Press ctrl+A then Z to bring up the menu and navigate to serial port setup and endure it matches your device.
+ Press `ctrl+A` then `Z` to bring up the menu and navigate to serial port setup and ensure it matches your device.

 Power on the CCTV unit and you should begin to see text flowing on the screen.